DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2022-05-24-Write It For Me.md

 **Key benefits**

-* Save time by not having to struggle to create unique content each time.
+* Save time by not having to always struggle to create unique content.
 Gallery creation and publishing will be much faster!
 * Receive SEO benefits from the rich, detailed Write It For Me content that is created
 * Use this feature when creating brand new galleries or when editing/updating an existing gallery that you've previously created